ccrma/chugins/Faust/README.md

 Navigate to this README in a cmd prompt and run `call build_windows.bat`.

+Navigate to the `package` directory and find the latest `fauck` version such as `fauck-0.0.1`.
+You should see a file `sndfile.dll`, which you should copy next to wherever `chuck.exe` exists on your computer (likely `C:/Program Files/ChucK/chuck.exe`).
+Next, copy `faustlibraries` and `Faust.chug` to `%USERPROFILE%/Documents/ChucK/chugins`.

-On Windows, the goal is to create `Faust.chug` inside `%USERPROFILE%/Documents/ChucK/chugins` and `sndfile.dll` inside `C:/Program Files/ChucK/`.
-After checking that these files exist, run chuck with a FaucK example.
+Then run chuck with a FaucK example.

 ## Using FaucK